Widya Saputra

-Widyaningrum Surya Nugraha, known professionally as Widya Saputra (born February 26, 1985 in Cimahi, Indonesia), is an Indonesian TV presenter.
-Since 2006, she is perhaps best known as the presenter of MotoGP World Championship in Trans 7.
+Widyaningrum Surya Nugraha, known professionally as Widya Saputra (born February 26, 1985), is an Indonesian TV presenter.
+Since 2006, she is perhaps best known as the presenter of MotoGP World Championship on the television broadcaster Trans 7.
 As of April 2010, she is a Metro TV presenter for the sport news program, MetroSport.

 Profile

 Born in Cimahi on 26 February 1985, her basic elementary education was completed in Cimahi.
 She graduated from Universitas Padjadjaran, faculty of communication, majoring in communication management.
 Widya hobbys are singing, reading, and browsing the internet.
 Her friends call her Cat Lady.
 On 13 February 2010, she married Dodi Saputra.
 They hold their marriage until early November 2012 when they divorced.

 Career

-Widya wanted a career in entertainment since childhood.
 In 1993 she began singing in the Trio Laris group, and won HDX Awards.
 She stayed with this group until 1997.
 Widya won Gadis Gemilang Shower to Shower, that was promoted by Gadis magazine.
 In 1998, she following Cover Girl Top Guest Baby-G, that performed by Aneka magazine, later Widya is won the title from this event.

 Her debut in television started in 1998.
 She became a presenter at Kring-Kring Olala in TPI.
 She stayed in this program until 2001.
 She became a model and advertising star for many products like Dago Cellular, Biore Anti Acne, Misyelle Shoes, and Logo Clothing Co.